mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 smuggled in and others made in secret workshops using mining explosives.

-The warhead section is cone-shaped, with a pre- fragmented case and a hard penetrator tip.
+The warhead section is cone-shaped, with a pre-fragmented case and a hard penetrator tip.
 On a direct hit this allows the warhead to punch into light vehicles before detonating, although it performs poorly against armoured vehicles.
-The warhead is a combination of a shaped charge and fragmentation, as is typical of high- explosive dual-purpose (HEDP) weapons.
+The warhead is a combination of a shaped charge and fragmentation, as is typical of high-explosive dual-purpose (HEDP) weapons.

 Propulsion is by way of a small rocket motor in the base of the warhead section, using offset vents to